 The seminar is a series of both invited faculty talks and student speakers.
 All are welcome to attend.

-The standard time is 2:00-3:00pm ET on Friday and is currently held over Zoom.
-The link will be sent out to the NLP mailing list.
+The seminar will be hybrid this semester.
+In-person meetings will be held in the CS Conference room (unless noted otherwise).
+The Zoom link will be sent out to the NLP mailing list.
 If you are not on the mailing list but would like the link, please email us.

 The seminar is co-orgnaized by Emily Allaway and Fei-Tzin Lee.
 Please contact us with any questions.